-4.2.1 Income inequality
+5.2.1 Income inequality

 Indicators of the distribution of household disposable income are quite close to the ones released by EUROSTAT.
-The mean disposable income and the Gini coefficients are slightly higher in EUROMOD compared to the external benchmark.
+Mean and median disposable income are slightly higher in EUROMOD compared to the external benchmark in 2007 and 2008 but fall in line in 2009 and 2010.